Theoretical Archaeology Group: By Host Institution

-List of Regional TAG Conferences
+List of regional TAG conferences

 Since 1985, regional TAG conferences have also been held in Europe and North America.
-There is also a SWISS-Tag network group based in Bern, Switzerland.
+There are also the SWISS-Tag network (Note: The SWISS-Tag group is based in Bern, Switzerland.) and the TAG Germany groups.
+(Note: The TAG Germany group organises workshops, conferences, and meetings each year, and contributes panels and sessions to the annual conferences of the German Archaeological Associations.)